 Policano also served as President of the Center for Advanced Studies in Business, Inc., a non-profit executive education corporation, for 14 years.
 Her role included strategic planning, acquiring financing, and overseeing construction of the Fluno Center, a $24 million executive education facility.
 In Wisconsin, she served as mentor for many students, as academic advisor for numerous university student organizations and as a board member for various community organizations.
 She is a current member of the Dean’s Leadership Circle of The Paul Merage School of Business, University of California, Irvine and a past member of the Women’s Philanthropy Fund of Orange County’s United Way.

-Melissa Pollard is the Senior Vice President and Group Manager for North Orange County Middle Market Lending for Comerica Bank.
+Melissa Pollard is a Senior Relationship Manager in Middle Market Lending with Comerica Bank.
 Pollard has been in banking since 1988 and with Comerica Bank since 1998.
 During her tenure she has led such initiatives as co-founding and chairing Comerica Bank’s Western Market Women’s Initiative and creating the Comerica Bank Women’s Business Symposium benefiting Girls Inc. of Orange County.
 Pollard earned a BS in Psychology and BA in Communications with a minor in Business from the University of Richmond in Virginia.
 She has been a member of Girls Incorporated of Orange County’s Board of Trustees since 2008.

 Born and raised in Cincinnati, Ohio.
 After graduation she moved to Los Angeles, and got involved in an orphanage (Vista Del Mar).
 This experience was the catalyst for her wanting to work and support youth-in-need programs.
 Shortly after re-locating to Orange County she became involved with Children’s Home Society and served as president of the Santa Ana Auxiliary.
 After her children were raised took a keen interest in theater and served on the Board of Trustees of SCR until termed out after 9 years, but remains a Trustee Emeritus.
 She started volunteering at Girl’s Inc. in the 90’s and became a Board member in 2001.
 She continues as a strong supporter of Girl’s Inc. as well as several other charitable organizations.